Larger a city, bigger the disconnect between administration and citizens.

 The program is set to launch in February 2017.

 City admin should add QR Codes at tourist sites to provide engaging information.
 The content could be text, photos, or videos.
-For the benefit of tourists, this information should be available in many languages.
+However, providing the content in native language of tourists is also important.
+It helps enhance their experience to the fullest.

 In Kyoto, Japan, the Police have added QR Codes outside their substations (called Koban).
 When scanned, the QR Codes provide directions to local tourist spots.
 By the end of 2016, 300 Police stations across Japan will add similar QR Codes.